$t$-Structures on stable derivators and Grothendieck hearts: Introduction

 The study of Question~\ref{mainques.when-grothendieck} has a long tradition in algebra.
-In its initial steps, the focus was almost exclusively put on the case of the so-called Happel-Reiten-Smal{\o} $t$-structures introduced in \cite{HRS} and treated considerably more generally in~\cite[Section 5.4]{bondal-vdb}.
-These are $t$-structures on a derived category $\Der(\cal G)$ of an abelian category $\cal G$ induced by a torsion pair in $\cal G$.
-The study of conditions for the heart of the Happel-Reiten-Smal{\o} $t$-structure on $\Der(\mathcal{G})$, for a Grothendieck or module category $\mathcal{G}$, to be again a Grothendieck or a module category, has received a lot of attention in recent years (see \cite{HKM, CGM, CMT, MT, parra2015direct, parra2016addendum} and \cite{StCo}).
-Let us remark that the first named author with C. Parra \cite{parra2015direct, parra2016addendum} gave a complete answer to Question~\ref{mainques.when-grothendieck} in this particular case: the heart of the Happel-Reiten-Smal{\o} $t$-structure $\t_\tau$, associated to a torsion pair $\tau=(\mathcal T,\mathcal F)$ in a Grothendieck category $\mathcal{G}$, is again a Grothendieck category if, and only if the torsion-free class $\mathcal{F}$ is closed under taking directed colimits in $\mathcal{G}$.
+In its initial steps, the focus was almost exclusively put on the case of the so-called Happel-Reiten-Smal{\o} \mbox{$t$-structures} introduced in \cite{HRS} and treated in much greater generality in~\cite[Sec.\,5.4]{bondal-vdb}.
+These are $t$-structures on a derived category $\Der(\cal G)$ of an Abelian category $\cal G$ induced by a torsion pair in $\cal G$.
+The study of conditions for the heart of the Happel-Reiten-Smal{\o} $t$-structure in $\Der(\mathcal{G})$, for a Grothendieck or module category $\mathcal{G}$, to be again a Grothendieck or a module category, has received a lot of attention in recent years (see \cite{HKM, CGM, CMT, MT, parra2015direct, parra2016addendum} and \cite{StCo}).
+Let us remark that the first named author with C.\,Parra \cite{parra2015direct, parra2016addendum} gave a complete answer to Question~\ref{mainques.when-grothendieck} in this particular case: the heart of the Happel-Reiten-Smal{\o} $t$-structure $\t_\tau$, associated to a torsion pair $\tau=(\mathcal T,\mathcal F)$ in a Grothendieck Abelian category $\mathcal{G}$, is again a Grothendieck Abelian category if, and only if, the torsion-free class $\mathcal{F}$ is closed under taking directed colimits in $\mathcal{G}$.